 In reality, we chose to pursue an online side hustle because we were desperate to build a business that would someday help us leave our jobs.
 I guess we were onto something, because just six years later we’re self-employed, earning multiple six figures, and barely getting dressed each day.

 Still, the concept of the side hustle has changed over the years.
-Where we were once the only #hustlerz around, it seems like everyone and their mother is slinging body wraps or driving for Uber these days.
+Where we were once the only #hustlerz around, it seems like everyone and their mother is slinging body wraps or driving for Lyft these days.

 I kid you not, I cannot jump on Facebook for five minutes without being invited to an online mascara party or a “life-changing” opportunity to “build my own business” by someone who clearly doesn’t know my life.